-1. The flagger has an unobstructed view of the AFAD(s),
+- 1. The flagger has an unobstructed view of the AFAD(s), - 2.
+The flagger has an unobstructed view of approaching traffic in both directions,

-2. The flagger has an unobstructed view of approaching traffic in both directions, operations with flaggers or immediately cease the flagging operation and reopen the roadway.
+3. In the event of an AFAD malfunction, restore normal flagging operations with flaggers or immediately cease the flagging operation and reopen the roadway.

 AFADs may be either a remotely controlled Stop/Slow AFAD mounted on either a trailer or a movable cart system, or a remotely controlled Red/Yellow Lens AFAD.